 Before you apply

-You can not apply for an NDIS worker check in South Australia unless you work, or intend to work, in NDIS in South Australia.
+You can't apply for an NDIS worker check in SA unless you work, or intend to work, in NDIS in South Australia.

-Before you apply for an NDIS worker check, confirm that you do not have an existing NDIS worker check in South Australia or another state.
+Before you apply for an NDIS worker check, confirm that you don't have an existing NDIS worker check in SA or another state.

 If you think you may already have a valid check, ask your employer to check through their NDIS provider portal.